-Due to the scarcity of specialist and adapted properties; preference for such vacancies will sit outside of the normal nomination process.
+Due to the scarcity of specialist and adapted properties, preference for such vacancies will sit outside of the normal nomination process.
+We will clearly note the additional criteria when the properties are advertised.

 The Council will make the best use of the resource by carefully matching the adaptations to the applicant who would make best use of the adaptations.
-Expert opinions may be sought from medical professions such as consultants and Occupational Therapists to assist in the decision making.
-Should there be more than one household this would benefit, we will then take into account priority banding and the length of time waiting.
+Expert opinions may be sought from medical professions such as consultants or Occupational Therapists to assist in the decision making.
+Should there be more than one household this would benefit, we will then take into account priority banding and the length of time an applicant has been waiting.